Beagle-PSE/Beagle/doc/Development Setup.md

  * Install the [UMLet standalone](http://www.umlet.com/changes.htm).
 Extract the zip file and move it to `C:\Program Files (x86)\Umlet\Umlet.exe` (Windows) or `/opt/Umlet/` (Linux).
 (If you want to put it somewhere else, you have to adopt `Render.bat` or `Render.sh`.)
 (Required to build your project.)
  * When you like to use UMLet as eclipse plugin, you can install this as well.
  * Only commit the `.uxf` files.
 When you want to embed them in LyX, refer to `My File.pdf`, these files will be generated during the build process.
+Please tick the checkbox "Keep aspect ratio" and insert a maximum width and heigth to keep the LyX preview working.

 ## Continuous Integration